LICENSING & MEMBERSHIP CATEGORIES

 • Entitled to use the designation O.T.
 (Res.).

-• Ability to have a voice but no vote at SSOT annual and special meetings.
+• Ability to have a voice but no vote at SCOT annual and special meetings.

-Restricted Licenses may be issued for a full year or for three months.
+Restricted practising licenses may be issued for a full year or for three months.

 Memberships